9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-Here\'s what happens when we try to load the two files into `ghci`.
+Here's what happens when we try to load the two files into `ghci`.

 ``` screen
 ghci> :load GoodIndent.hs